 When I started at IMVU as their head of marketing, it was like starting with a blank sheet of paper.
 With a bare-bones Web site that had been built and remained fairly unchanged since 2004.
 The focus was on driving people to the Desktop application.
 IMVU was like a secret underground night-club that seemed to oversell its social capacity.

 I started by developing a Brand Foundation for IMVU - principles, messaging, goals, and vision.
 Essentially, defining how to present our brand and product as well as how to speak to existing and new subscribers.
-From there, I led the Creative design for a visual and verbal language for the brand.

 The new Web site was a way to tease prospective users, using a familiar visual language, but coupled with a fantastic set of visuals that were created within IMVU for an authentic picture of the app experience.